skylight-hq/skylight.digital/_blog_posts/kin_lane_interview.md

 **Chris Cairns: What would you tell your colleagues from a previous job who were contemplating coming to Skylight?**

-**Kin Lane:** If you're looking to be part of an exciting and growing startup that's digital to the core, open by default, public servants at heart, and a platform for amplifying people's superpowers and facilitating the realization of their public ambitions, then look no further!
+**Kin Lane:** If you're looking to be part of an exciting and growing startup that's digital to the core, open by default, dedicated to public service, and a platform for amplifying people's superpowers and facilitating the realization of their public ambitions, then look no further!

 **Chris Cairns: Kin, thank you for taking the time to share with us.
 This has been very interesting, as always.
 To our readers, if you're interested in engaging with Kin to help you in harnessing the connective power of APIs, [we'd love to hear from you](/connect/contact/).**